MIDS-scaling-up/v3/week08/lab/Readme2.md

 * Clone the git repository
 `git clone https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch.git`

-* Copy over the notebook train_chess_jetson.ipynb and the file coco_eval.py to the appropriate directories.
+* Copy over a version of the notebook from the cloud (train_chess.ipynb) to the Jetson and the file coco_eval.py to the appropriate directories.
-* Start the docker container
+* Start the docker container (pytorch container) - `docker pull nvcr.io/nvidia/l4t-pytorch:r32.6.1-pth1.9-py3`
-* Once inside the docker container : run the jupyter notebook
+* Once inside the docker container : run the jupyter notebook (only the setup and evaluation part)
 * Download the best model from the cloud into the corresponding directories in the Jetson
 * Run the inference